-It is possible that an unemployed person receives wage from part-time work.
+It is possible that an unemployed person receives wage from part-time work (the conciliated adjustable unemployment benefit).
 In this case the unemployed benefit is cut by 0.5 euro for each earned euro.
 From the beginning of 2014 all unemployment benefits have exempt earnings of 300 euros.
 For instance, if your earnings are 400 per month, benefit is cut only (400-300)\0.5=50 euros.
-This conciliated adjustable unemployment benefit is not possible to simulate because of insufficient information in the data.

-In some cases, benefit amount can be increased with fixed sum (4.79 euros/day in 2020).
+In some cases, benefit amount can be increased with fixed sum (4.91 euros/day in 2022).
 This fixed sum (called supplementary allowance) is granted to the unemployed, who are participating in labour market training.
 The maximum spell of increased sum is 200 working days.
-The increased benefit is not possible to simulate due to lack of sufficient data.